 I actually hear this statement quite often in my work as a licensed counselor.
-I do believe, however, a person can say with authority and with evidence to back it up, that (1) marijuana is not completely safe, and (2) the risks increase the earlier the age of use.
+I do believe, however, a person can say with authority and with evidence to back it up, that marijuana is not completely safe, and the risks increase the earlier the age of use.

-Marijuana is Not as Safe as It Once Was
+Marijuana Is Not as Safe As It Once Was

 Some research suggests that the average THC (the psychoactive ingredient in marijuana) levels have increased from less than 3 to 4 percent in the 1990s, to nearly 13 percent today.

 Over the past several decades, selective breeding of marijuana species has resulted in higher concentrations of cannabinoids in the plant, resulting in a more potent psychotropic effect and possible increased risk of adverse effects.

-Marijuana and the Teen Brain is a Bad Romance
+Marijuana and the Teen Brain Is a Bad Romance

 Adolescent brain development proceeds into the mid-twenties, particularly in the prefrontal cortex.
 Functional MRI studies examining neural activity in abstinent marijuana users have found deficits in spatial working memory, verbal encoding, and inhibition.